whetstoneresearch/doppler-indexer-rs/docs/ON_EVENT_CALLS.md

    - Extracts event triggers using configured matchers
    - Filters factory collection triggers by known factory addresses
    - Processes triggers through the same pipeline as live mode
+   - Writes empty files for configured pairs with no matching events
 5. Skips ranges where output already exists to avoid duplicate processing

 This ensures that historical data is processed even if the indexer was started after events occurred.